Hounfor/The-Big-Deal-Add-On/README.md

 RFL-2N:

-Pretty common model, so literally everywhere, stores included.
+This was a pretty common model, but is now extinct, so it's everywhere, but quite rare.

 KY2-D-01: